 Sponsoring a session is an opportunity for institutions and publishers to promote themselves, new publications, or recent research projects.
 Sponsorship does not necessarily involve making a direct financial contribution: institutions may provide email addresses, sabbatical time, access to facilities, or other types of support to the participants of the session.

 You should gather three individuals, preferably from three different countries, to present 20-minute papers on related topics in each session, plus a moderator who will introduce the speakers and preside over the discussion.
 We recommend that you have at least one substitute speaker in case of unexpected withdrawal by any of the three named speakers at a later stage.
 You will need to ensure that the speakers invited have not already submitted a paper in another session and ensure that all session participants are informed that they are required to pay the appropriate Registration Fee to attend.
 You will also need to liaise with speakers during the year and at the IMC, and take any appropriate initiatives to publicise the session(s) to interested parties in advance of the IMC.

-Organisers of sessions are invited to submit between one and five proposals.
+Organisers of sessions are invited to submit between one and five proposals (maximum of four sessions of papers, and a round table discussion).
 Please note, however, that the IMC administration may not be able to allocate the full number requested.
 The organiser should complete the online form entitled ‘Session Proposal Form', provide details of all the speakers and include a short abstract of the session of no more than 100 words.
 Session proposals will not be accepted if the proposal does not include all the information required on the form and if they consist of only two papers.
 We strongly advise you not to schedule four or more speakers in one session.